TahaGorme/slashy/README.md

 npm i
 ```

-- Now make copy of [config.json.example](./config.json.example) and name it [config.json](./config.json), then, enter your details in it.
+- Now make a copy of [config.json.example](./config.json.example) and name it [config.json](./config.json), then, enter your details in it.

 To start the selfbot, run the following command in your shell/console:
 ```javascript